 Recent insurance transactions include advising:

-- the Aviva Staff Pension Scheme on its £5bn pension scheme longevity swap
+- the Trustee of the Aviva Staff Pension Scheme on its £5bn pension scheme longevity swap

 - Citi on its pan-Asian bancassurance agreement with AIA